 Publication Prior to Search

-Rules 8.2, 37.2, 38.2(a)
+Rules 8.2, 37.2, 38.2

 If publication of the international application is due before the international search has been established, the examiner must, upon request by the International Bureau, establish the classification of the application before the search is carried out; the examiner, at the same time, examines the abstract (together with the title and selected figure) for the purpose of publication.
 This examination of the abstract does not go beyond ensuring that it relates to the application concerned and that no conflict exists with the title of the invention or with the classification of the application.
 If at that time no abstract, title or figure selection has been provided by the applicant, the examiner does so.
 No abstract or title need be established where the International Searching Authority received a notification from the receiving Office to the effect that the applicant has been invited to furnish an abstract and/or title.
 Subject to the above, if the international search report is published later than the date of publication of the international application, the abstract published with the application will be as filed and the definitive abstract will be published together with the international search report.